priyamala2209-cpu/XL-Insights-/README.md

 1. *Open the Workbook*: Launch Product_Analysis.xlsx in Microsoft Excel.
 Click Enable Editing if prompted by Protected View.
 2. *Review Raw Data*: Navigate to the Dataset sheet to examine the 34-product portfolio with fields for Product ID, Name, Brand, Price, Quantity, and Category.
-3. *Inspect Key Metrics*: Scroll to the Basic Data Exploration section to view calculated results:

 ## Example Formulas Used

 ### SUM Formula